Deepshark5/Data-Processing---Evaluating-near-non-stochastic-event-histories/README.md

 When the test system is discussed, we will return to that.

 ## Emergent Neural Network forecasting - Artificial Neural Networks
 First programmed on smaller PC's in the 1990's when the 'Mega Threshold' was exceeded for the first time even for cheaper commercial personal computers (Units of measure - Megabyte, MegaHertz system clock, Megabit networking) , the **Artificial Neural Network** became an important tool in the sciences.
-However, the inherent problem at that time was data and computation - particularly in terms of ANN computational units and their parameters which were not well developed then, and data throughput - which was a full order of magnitude lower than
+However, the inherent problem at that time was data and computation - particularly in terms of ANN computational units and their parameters which were not well developed then, and data throughput - which was a full order of magnitude lower than the datasets to which these early software ANN's were being applied.

+The watershed period was from 2008 - 2018, in what has been termed the 'Giga Revolution' in which computers gained three orders of magnitude in terms of their computational power from the 1990's - Clock speed in GigaHetrz, memory in GigaBytes, and Gigabit networking data speeds.
+This was also coupled with multi-core computing rising to more than 4 cores per CPU, with the largest today (the AMD EPYC) sporting up to 196 or more CPU units in an asymmetric array.
+Inexpensive CPU's e.g. the AMD Ryzen 5 , can have 12 to 16 CPU units in an assymetric array - and at clock speeds and data throughput capacity which can put to to shame Supercomputers only 2 generations in the past, in terms of flexibility and computional performance.

+This has also been coupled with software libraries able to harness the computational power of the GPU (Gaming Graphics Card) computational power on vector calculations, to be used in scientific computing as well - AMD ROCm and NVidia CUDA libraries are the most commonly deployed, though not the only available.

+Today, a desktop PC has the capacity to perform numerical computations with sophisticated ANN libraries and technique - We have LSTM, GRU, BiDirectional, and Attention neural networks, with more complex activation functions than the Sinusoidal TanH function that existed in the 1990's available to every interested programmer.

+We also have today the tools to evaluate whether a dataset is worth putting through an ANN, to save time in terms of committing resources to attempting to forecasting next steps.

+## The Test System - the New Zealand National Lottery
+The NZ National Lottery is an almost ideal test system to distinguish a random from nearly-random system, for statistical evaluations